bnnm/wwiser/README.md

 artificial ways to add reversed names (`wwnames.txt` and `wwnames.db3`).

 Be aware that depending on the bank size loading may be slow, memory usage high, dump output big, and *txtp* generation slow.
+Dumped `.xml` can be opened with a browser to see contents (like a simple html/GUI) but since they can be huge browsers may run out of memory; the *viewer* is a safer bet (looks the same).

 *wwiser* requires *Python 3* installed.
 The viewer also needs a modern-ish browser.